speechly/docs/content/client-libraries/_index.md

 ---
-title: Integration
+title: Integrations
-description: The official Speechly client libraries for various platforms enable you to get up and running with integrating Speechly quickly.
+description: Speechly client libraries help you get up and running with Speechly in a breeze.
 weight: 9
 display: article
 category: "User guide"
 ---

-{{< warning title="Requires a Speechly App ID" >}}
-In order to use Speechly SLU API, you'll need to have a Speechly App ID.
-Please refer to our [Speechly dashboard quick start](/quick-start/) to learn how to create a Speechly App.
-{{< /warning >}}

 Speechly offers client libraries for various platforms including web, iOS, Android, and React.
 If you are developing on another platform, you can either use our [API reference](/speechly-api/api-reference/) or [let us know](mailto:hello@speechly.com), and we'll help you out.